techpines/bone.io/README.md

 * [Mounts](http://bone.io) - Mounts provide a system for building the structure of a page.
 * [IO](http://bone.io) - Input/Output handles bi-directional data communication with various endpoints.

-This is not an MVC framework!
-There is no model, if you need to maintain state on the browser, we recommend that you use the browser sessions.

 ### On the Server

 You can install the library with npm: